A local's guide to getting around San Francisco.

 Clipper Cards purchased online are mailed, so if you want to get a Clipper Card for this pass and use it right away, you can buy the card for $3 at a number of locations (including most ticket booths) in the city, then set up the account and put the pass on it.

 If you already have the card, you can load the pass online or at a ticket booth.
-But if you need the pass right away, load the pass a ticket booth.
+But if you need the pass right away, load the pass at a ticket booth.

 If you have an Apple Pay or Google Pay account, you can use the Clipper app to connect them to a Clipper account and use your smart phone to board.